MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Initialize-MgBetaIdentityGovernanceLifecycleWorkflow.md

 Workflows created from the 'Real-time employee termination' template are run on-demand only.
 When you run a workflow on demand, the tasks are executed regardless of whether the user state matches the scope and trigger execution conditions.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Initialize-MgIdentityGovernanceLifecycleWorkflow](/powershell/module/Microsoft.Graph.Identity.Governance/Initialize-MgIdentityGovernanceLifecycleWorkflow?view=graph-powershell-1.0)

 ## SYNTAX

 ### ActivateExpanded (Default)